Electrical Engineering (EE)

 Grade Mode: Standard Letter

-Analysis and design of active device equivalent circuits with emphasis on transistors, switching circuits, and operational amplifiers.
-Prerequisites: EE 3400 with a grade of "C" or better.
+This course focuses on analysis and design of active device equivalent circuits with emphasis on transistors, switching circuits, operational amplifiers, integrated circuits, feedback, and frequency response.
+Prerequisites: EE 3300 or EE 3400 with a grade of "C" or better.
+Corequisite: EE 3150 with a grade of "C" or better.

 Course Attribute(s): Dif Tui- Science & Engineering|Lab Required